Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Best way to travel to Sweden from the UK

-If we have to single out one particular ferry route for travellers from the UK to Sweden we would go for the Kiel to Gothenburg route.
-So from the UK via Germany to Sweden.
-This is a somewhat longer ferry ride which makes it a night crossing which means an early start of your vacation, a lot of comfort and entertainment and arriving well rested in Sweden.
+If we have to single out one ferry route for travelers from the UK to Sweden, we will go for the Kiel to Gothenburg route.
+So from the UK through Dover-Calais or Dover-Dunkirk via Germany to Sweden.
+This somewhat longer ferry ride makes it a night crossing, which means an early start of your vacation, a lot of comfort and entertainment, and arriving well-rested in Sweden.

 Frequently Asked Questions: ferry to Sweden from the UK